 Estimated time: ~ 10–30 minutes

-Step 1
+1

-Add Your Translation Files
+Add Translation Files

 Place your compiled .mo files inside your plugin or theme’s /languages/ directory.
+This structure ensures WordPress can find them when loading your text domain.

 Example: